openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 computers, there is a need to extend OpenPGP by algorithms that remain secure in the presence of quantum computers.

 Such cryptographic algorithms are referred to as post-quantum cryptography.
 The algorithms defined in this extension were chosen for standardization by the National Institute of Standards and Technology (NIST) in mid 2022
 {{NISTIR-8413}} as the result of the NIST Post-Quantum Cryptography Standardization process initiated in 2016 {{NIST-PQC}}.
-Namely, these are ML-KEM (formerly CRYSTALS-Kyber) as a Key Encapsulation Mechanism (KEM), a KEM being a modern building block for public-key encryption, and ML-DSA (formerly CRYSTALS-Dilithium) as well as SLH-DSA (formerly SPHINCS+) as signature schemes.
+Namely, these are ML-KEM ("Module Lattice Key Encapsulation Mechanism", submitted to the NIST process as "CRYSTALS-Kyber") as a Key Encapsulation Mechanism (KEM), a KEM being a modern building block for public-key encryption, and ML-DSA ("Module Lattice Digital Signature Algorithm", submitted to the NIST process as "CRYSTALS-Dilithium") as well as SLH-DSA ("Stateless Hash Digital Signature Algorithm", submitted to the NIST process as "SPHINCS+") as signature schemes.

 For the two ML-* schemes, this document follows the conservative strategy to deploy post-quantum in combination with traditional schemes such that the